Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

 To conclude, the Standard Model loop library of ZFITTER should undergo several adaptations and improvements in order to make it fit for FCC-ee applications at the $Z$ peak.
-Its general structure would allow this, although a complete new programming seems to be preferable.
+Its general structure would allow this, although completely new programming seems to be preferable.

-\subsection{Fortran versus C++.
-Modernity and modularity}
+\subsection{Fortran versus {\tt C++}: modernity and modularity}

 ZFITTER is written in Fortran.
 At the time, this was the only natural choice.
-The history of ZFITTER began with the central subroutine ZRATE, then ZWRATE (calculating $\Gamma_W$ and $\Gamma_Z$, based on appendix F of \cite{Bardin:1981sv} with $m_t=0$ and on \cite{Akhundov:1985fc,Bardin:1986fi} with the exact top mass dependences) in about 1981 to 1986.
+The history of ZFITTER began with the central subroutine ZRATE, then ZWRATE (calculating $\Gamma_\mathrm{W}$ and $\Gamma_\mathrm{Z}$, based on Appendix F of Ref. \cite{Bardin:1982sv} with $m_\mathrm{t}=0$ and on Refs. \cite{Akhundov:1985fc,Bardin:1986fi} with the exact top mass dependences) in about 1981--1986.

-If Fortran is a sufficiently ``modern'' programming language is an open question.
-Maybe no more in 20 years, when FCC will get into operation!
-To beat Fortran in calculational speed with C++ is possible only with a very good optimization of C++ programming.\footnote{V. Yundin, private communication to TR.} At the other hand, young colleagues don't learn Fortran programming any more.
-And it is easier to perform structured, modular programming with an object-oriented language like C++.
-So the answer might be: For the user the choice plays no role as long as compilers exist, but for the source programmers C++ will be the choice.
-Although, programming in C++ has its own essential drawbacks, so maybe the language C, or some other alternative is a better choice?\footnote{J. Vermaseren, private communication to TR.}
+Whether Fortran is a sufficiently `modern' programming language is an open question.
+Maybe no more in 20\,years' time, when FCC will come into operation!
+To beat Fortran in calculational speed with {\tt C++} is possible only with a very good optimization of {\tt C++} programming.\footnote{V. Yundin, private communication to T.R.} Conversely, young colleagues no longer learn Fortran programming.
+And it is easier to perform structured, modular programming with an object-oriented language like {\tt C++}.
+So the answer might be: for the user, the choice plays no role, as long as compilers exist, but for the source programmers, {\tt C++} will be the choice.
+However, programming in {\tt C++} has its own essential drawbacks; maybe the language C, or some other alternative, is a better choice?\footnote{J. Vermaseren, private communication to T.R.}